Jean Fullerton

 Jean’s Ration Book series is published by Corvus, whilst her East London Nurses series and Victorian East London Nolan series are published by Orion.
 Her first memoir, A CHILD OF THE EAST END, was published by Corvus in August 2022.

-Bookouture will publish a new series with the first book, THE EAST END GIRLS, out in June 2025.
+Bookouture published the first book in a new series, THE EAST END GIRLS, in June 2025.

 Visit Jean’s website.